bslatkin/dpxdt/README.md

         docker ps
         docker exec <your process> tail /var/log/app_engine/app.log.json

+1. You can also clear your Docker image cache and try again with:

+        docker images -q | xargs docker rmi

 1. Navigate to <http://localhost:5000/_ah/appstats/shell>, login as admin, and initialize the database with this script:

         from dpxdt import server